WrestleMania 23: Background

-The set design for WrestleMania 23 began development in October 2006, after WWE set designer Jason Robinson received the final logo for the event.
+The set design for WrestleMania 23 began development in October 2006, after WWE set designer Jason Robinson received the final logo for the event from management under the direction of Vince McMahon.
 Robinson and his team first surveyed Ford Field in July 2006 and began planning out the staging and lighting designs.
 After returning to the stadium in January 2007 for more site surveying, Robinson and his team finalized the set's design in February.
 The final design resulted in WrestleMania 23 having the largest set ever built for a WrestleMania event.
 It incorporated 414 LED video screens and automated lights, 10 spotlights, 56 searchlights, 50,000 ft of cable for pyrotechnics and other use, and 35 stage flamethrowers used to produce 30 ft high and 6 ft wide flames, all which gave the set a unique look for each performer's entrance and an expanded stage lighting element of 300 ft in width and 100 ft in height using the specialized stage lighting instruments.
 The ramp used to reach the ring from the entrance set was 187 ft in length.

 Though it took three weeks to fully prepare Ford Field, set assembly began the week before WrestleMania 23 and was completed shortly before the day of the event.
 It took a week for 300 staff members, unloading and working from 40 semi-trucks, to build the set and assemble the event's lighting within Ford Field, far more than the usual 40 hours, 100 staff members, and 14 semi-trucks required for the production of WWE's weekly television events.
 After the event concluded, it took around thirty hours to disassemble the set and lighting, also far more than the usual three hours required for WWE's weekly television events.

 Storylines

 WrestleMania 23 featured professional wrestling matches involving wrestlers from existing scripted feuds and storylines played out on WWE's television programs, Monday Night Raw, ECW on Sci-Fi and Friday Night SmackDown!, along with Raw's supplementary show Heat.
-Wrestlers portrayed faces (heroes) or heels (villains) as they followed a series of events that built tension and culminated in a match or a series of matches.